mcandre/unmake/PARSING.md

 The legacy line endings CRLF (`\r\n`) and CR (`\r`) are out of spec. make expects LF (`\n`).

-In fact, the POSIX standard specifies that text files the LF line ending, as well as a final LF at the end of any non-zero-byte text file.
+In fact, the POSIX standard specifies that text files the LF line ending, as well as a final LF End Of Line (EOL) character at the end of any non-zero-byte text file.

 ### Fail